 In compliance with Future Wales Policy 18, there are considered to be no significant adverse impacts on internationally or nationally statutory designated sites for nature conservation.
-The proposals are likely to meet the requirements for on-site biodiversity net gain, with a predicted gain of at least 26.25%, including restoration of priority habitat.
+Survey and design have been undertaken in line with the DECCA and Stepwise approach, to build and sustain resilient ecological networks to avoid, mitigate, compensate and secure enhancement to deliver a net benefit for biodiversity and ecosystem resilience.
+Design was undertaken to avoid, mitigate, compensate and secure enhancement to deliver a net benefit for biodiversity and ecosystem resilience.
+The proposals are likely to meet the requirements for onsite biodiversity net gain, with a predicted gain of at least 26.25%, including restoration of priority habitat.
 It is furthermore considered that the creation of habitat corridor linkages and the restoration of grassland to priority habitat standard, with benefits to wildlife associated with these habitats, will provide ecological benefit additional to that indicated by the calculations.